-Transaction Endorser Agreement
+Transaction Author Agreement

-LINK AS OF THE EFFECTIVE DATE OF THIS TRANSACTION ENDORSER AGREEMENT
+LINK AS OF THE EFFECTIVE DATE OF THIS TRANSACTION AUTHOR AGREEMENT

-© 2020 by Bedrock Consortium.
+© 2020 by The Linux Foundation.
 This work is licensed under the Creative Commons Attribution- ShareAlike 4.0 International License ( http://creativecommons.org/licenses/by-sa/4.0/ ).